 non-credit placement examination.
 Test results are subject to evaluation prior to credit approval.
 For additional information contact the department chair.

 Murray State University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
-Teacher certification programs are also accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Teacher certification programs are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).